Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph: Discussion

 From an applied perspective, the predictions of the hypergraph model should be compared with real-world data before any interpretations can be drawn.
 In addition to that, research on the voter model provides many sources of inspiration for how to extend the hypergraph model to include even more effects observed in reality.
-Different options include considering noisy models~\parencite{granovsky1995noisy,carro2016-1noisy}, adding stubborn zealots who never change their opinion~\parencite{klamser2017zealotry}, or letting an individual change its opinion only after repeated reinforcement~\parencite{castellano2009nonlinear,redner2019reality-inspired}.
+Different options include considering noisy models~\parencite{granovsky1995noisy,carro2016noisy}, allowing more than two opinions \parencite{starnini2012ordering, pickering2016solution}, adding stubborn zealots who never change their opinion~\parencite{klamser2017zealotry}, or letting an individual change its opinion only after repeated reinforcement~\parencite{castellano2009nonlinear,redner2019reality}.